Our Presence

 Safety Management Plan in Pharmacovigilance is one of the pivotal elements in the life of a product in the Pharma Industry.
 It is designed to ensure safety within the scope of a pharmaceutical product’s lifecycle, with particular emphasis on protecting the health and safety of patients.
 Subsequently, the scope of a safety management plan in pharmacovigilance provides a detailed, tailored, step-by-step plan that includes everything from identifying to evaluating and mitigating risks associated with medicinal products.

 It encompasses such adverse event reporting, signal detection, management of risks as well as management and communication with relevant authorities.
-It is often the case that for companies, implementation of safety management plan in pharmacovigilance is more than mere compliance, rather is an expression of absolute ethics and public trust.
+It is often the case that for companies, implementation of safety management plan is more than mere compliance, rather it is an expression of absolute ethics and public trust.
 This enables organizations to take purposeful actions aimed at ensuring safety in the use of medicines in healthcare services at both national and international levels.

 Safety Management Plan in Pharmacovigilance